 The Interim Financial Report is unaudited, but has been reviewed by KPMG in accordance with the Hong Kong Standard on Review Engagements 2410, Review of interim financial information performed by the independent auditor of the entity, issued by the HKICPA.
-KPMG's independent review report to the Board of Directors is included on page 40.
+KPMG's independent review report to the Board of Directors is included in the Interim Report to be sent to shareholders.